-Under these rules, section 1256 contracts held by CPER at the end of each taxable year are treated as if they were sold for their fair market value on the last business day of the taxable year (i.e., are "marked to market").
-In addition, any gain or loss realized from a disposition, termination, or marking-to-market of a section 1256 contract is generally treated as long-term capital gain or loss to the extent of 60% thereof, and as short-term capital gain or loss to the extent of 40% thereof, without regard to the actual holding period ("60 - 40 treatment").
+Under these rules, section 1256 contracts held by CPER at the end of each taxable year, including, for example, Futures Contracts and options on Futures Contracts traded on a U.S. exchange or board of trade or certain foreign exchanges, are treated as if they were sold for their fair market value on the last business day of the taxable year (i.e., are "marked to market").
+In addition, any gain or loss realized from a disposition, termination, or marking to market of a section 1256 contract is generally treated as long-term capital gain or loss to the extent of 60% thereof, and as short-term capital gain or loss to the extent of 40% thereof, without regard to the actual holding period ("60 - 40 treatment").